nanoix9/2019Papers/dw/ass2/projectReport.md

 In fact, it can be extended to more fields such as *is_public_holiday*, if some analysis on holiday is in demand.

+In Oracle SQL Developer, index will be created automatically on primary key column.
+However, we rarely retrieve data only by primary keys because primary key is usually an ID which is not readable to humans.
+There for, indexes will be created on all levels of attributes in dimension tables for fast retrieval.

 # INLJ Algorithm

 Index Nested Loop Join (INLJ) is a table joining algorithm that can be used for stream data joining.
-Nested Loop Join takes an outer loop and an inner loop, each for one table, and output the rows that matches the conditions, so the time complexity is $O(N M)$ where $N$ and $M$ are the number of rows of two tables.
+Nested Loop Join takes an outer loop and an inner loop, each on one table, and output the rows that matches the conditions, so the time complexity is $O(N M)$ where $N$ and $M$ are the number of rows of two tables.
-.
-However, INLJ only keep the outer loop and replace the inner loop with an index-based loop up, thus greatly reduce the time complexity.
-For example, if the index is implemented by B-tree, then complexity of lookup is a logarithm of $M$ instead of linear which is the case of the inner loop.
+However, INLJ only keep the outer loop and replace the inner loop with an index-based look-up, thus greatly reduce the time complexity.
+For example, if the index is implemented by a B-tree, then complexity of look-up is $O(\log M)$ instead of linear which is the case of the inner loop.

 This algorithm is implemented in PL/SQL.
 First, a bulk (50 rows in this project) of transactions are read into memory.
-Then all rows in the bulk are read one after another, and retrieve the information for current row from master data by *product_id*.
+Then all rows in the bulk are read sequentially, and retrieve the information for current row from master data by *product_id* .
 Then all properties corresponding to current row are transformed to fit the star schema and then load into the fact and dimension tables.
 Please refer to file *INLJ.sql* for the complete implementation.

 # OLAP Queries Results

-This section summarise the results of required analysis.
-The SQL statements for these queries are referred to file *queriesDW.sql*.
+This section summarises the methods and results of required analysis.
+The SQL statements of these queries are referred to file *queriesDW.sql*.

 \let\oldsubsection\thesubsection
 \renewcommand*{\thesubsection}{Question~\arabic{subsection}}